mtc2000/HashMVBA-ArtifactEvaluation/README.md

 ssh -p 20022 root@localhost
 ```

-## Non-docker setup
+### Non-docker setup

+We provide two setup shell scripts in [./non_docker](non_docker) folder to support manual setup.
+Note that this may pollute your OS or break existing dependencies in your OS.

+- [/non_docker/amazonlinux_setup.sh](/non_docker/amazonlinux_setup.sh) will set up the environment on the AWS EC2 default OS, `amazonlinux 2023`.
+- [/non_docker/debian_setup.sh](/non_docker/debian_setup.sh) will set up the environment on Debian-based OS.
+It will overwrite default Python to Python 3.8.

-If you do wish to continue on a non-isolated environment, please consult [docker/env.Dockerfile](docker/env.Dockerfile) to understand how dependencies should be installed.
+If you do wish to manually set up a non-isolated environment on a different OS, please consult the above shell scripts thus the [docker/env.Dockerfile](docker/env.Dockerfile) to understand how dependencies should be installed.

 ## How to run local tests